Home Wole Soyinka Biography, Wife, Family, Age, Net Worth

 International Recognition And The Nobel Prize

-In 1986, Soyinka was awarded the Nobel Prize for Literature, becoming the first sub-Saharan African laureate.
+In 1986, Soyinka won the Nobel Prize for Literature.
+He became the first sub-Saharan African to receive the award.

 Academic Career and Global Influence

-From 1975 to 1999, Soyinka served as Professor of Comparative Literature at Obafemi Awolowo University and was later named Professor Emeritus.
+From 1975 to 1999, Soyinka taught Comparative Literature at Obafemi Awolowo University.
+The university later named him Professor Emeritus.

-In 2017, he joined the University of Johannesburg as a Distinguished Visiting Professor, and in 2022, he was appointed Professor of Theatre at New York University Abu Dhabi.
+In 2017, he joined the University of Johannesburg as a Distinguished Visiting Professor, and in 2022, New York University Abu Dhabi appointed him as Professor of Theatre.
+Wole Soyinka still teaches and gives lectures on theatre, culture and literature at New York University Abu Dhabi.

 Later Life, Honours And Public Engagement

 Wole Soyinka has continued to write, lecture and intervene in public debates well into his later years.
-In 2014, he disclosed that he had been diagnosed with prostate cancer, from which he recovered following treatment.
+In 2014, he disclosed that doctors diagnosed him with prostate cancer.
+He recovered after receiving treatment.

-In 2005, he was enstooled as the Akinlatun of Egbaland, conferring traditional aristocratic status.
+In 2005, traditional leaders enstooled him as the Akinlatun of Egbaland.
+This gave him traditional aristocratic status.

-In 2018, the University of Ibadan renamed its arts theatre in his honour, and in 2024, Nigeria’s National Arts Theatre was also renamed after him.
+In 2018, the University of Ibadan renamed its arts theatre in his honour.
+In 2024, Nigeria’s National Arts Theatre also took his name.

 Wole Soyinka Net Worth